lw8192/Red-Team-Dev/C/Interview_Prep.md

 Messaging queues: system passes info to a process using a messaging queue.

 ## Multithreading
+Thread - each thread has its own stack for functions, local variables, and program control info.
 Creating a thread: creates a peer (not child to a parent process like in multiprocessing).
 Thread safety: a function is thread safe when it has correct results when it is invoked by multiple concurrent threads at the same time.
 Functions called from a thread must also be thread safe.
 Synchronization primitives: mutexes, semaphores